hakanensari/vacuum/README.md

       "ItemId"  => 10.more.asins }
     response = worker.get

-For more examples, check the integration specs.
+Check the integration specs for more examples.

 Testing
 -------